ocombe/ocLazyLoad/README.md

 	});
 	```

-- `modules`: predefine the configuration of your modules for a later use
+- `modules`: predefine the configuration of your modules for a later use.
+You will have to specify the name of the module here so that we can find the reference later.
 	```js
 	$ocLazyLoadProvider.config({
 	    modules: [{